paduanton/naturally-server/README.md

 # Overview

 Naturally is an open source project that implements social media and social networking concepts.
 It was developed in PHP using the Laravel Framework, MySQL database and MVC design pattern.
-This repository is a REST API backend only.
+This repository is the Restful API backend only.
 The frontend is written in Angular 9 and can be seen here:

 [Naturally Frontend](https://github.com/paduanton/naturally)